Leafy green vegetables are an important part of a healthy diet. They’re packed with vitamins, minerals and fiber but low in calories.

 For example, one cup (67 grams) of raw kale packs 684% of the Daily Value (DV) for vitamin K, 206% of the DV for vitamin A and 134% of the DV for vitamin C (2).

-It also contains antioxidants such as lutein, carotenoids and beta-carotene, which prevent diseases caused by oxidative stress (3).
+It also contains antioxidants such as lutein and beta-carotene, which reduce the risk of diseases caused by oxidative stress (3).

 To benefit most from all that kale has to offer, it’s best consumed raw since cooking can reduce its nutrient profile (4).